Condemn attack on our leaders by 'BJP goons' following Cong's Agartala bypoll win: Rahul | Politics

 - India

-The Congress on Sunday alleged that its leaders and workers were attacked by ''BJP goons'' following the opposition party's win in the Agartala bypoll and demanded that those guilty be brought to justice.
+The Congress on Sunday alleged that its leaders and workers were attacked by ''BJP goons'' following the opposition party's win in the Agartala bypoll and demanded that those guilty be brought to justice as well as BJP chief J P Nadda apologise for it.

+The Congress also said if the Tripura government is unable to handle law and order, then President's rule will be ''necessary'' in the state.

+The opposition party said a three-member delegation comprising MPs Adhir Ranjan Chowdhury, Gaurav Gogoi and Naseer Hussain will visit Tripura on Monday to take stock of the situation and prepare a report on this ''heinous attack''.

 At least 19 people, including Tripura PCC chief Birajit Sinha, were injured in a clash between Congress and BJP supporters in front of the Congress Bhavan in Agartala after the results of the by-elections to the four Assembly seats in the state were declared.
 Police fired tear gas to disperse the mob.